 13-905.
-Setting aside judgment of convicted person on discharge; application; release from disabilities; firearm possession; exceptions
+Setting aside judgment of convicted person on discharge; application; release from disabilities; certificate of second chance; firearm possession; exceptions

-A. Except as provided in subsection K of this section, every person convicted of a criminal offense, on fulfillment of the conditions of probation or sentence and discharge by the court, may apply to the court to have the judgment of guilt set aside.
+A. Except as provided in subsection P of this section, every person convicted of a criminal offense, on fulfillment of the conditions of probation or sentence and discharge by the court, may apply to the court to have the judgment of guilt set aside.
 The convicted person shall be informed of this right at the time of sentencing.
 The court may issue an order that includes a certificate of second chance to a person whose judgment of guilt is set aside pursuant to subsection K or N of this section.

 B. The person or the person's attorney or probation officer may apply to set aside the judgment.
 The clerk of the court may not charge a filing fee for an application to have a judgment of guilt set aside.